bkeevil/tcp/README.md

 I used Doxygen to embed the documentation in the code.
 Once Doxygen is installed on your system, go to the repository root type `doxygen` to generate the documentation.
-It is placed in the docs\ directory.
+Documentation is generated to the docs\ directory.

 ## Installation